Unifying the Validation of Ambient Solar Wind Models: Ambient Solar Wind Forecasting in 2022

 \section{Ambient Solar Wind Forecasting in 2022}

-In what follows, we focus on forecast models with possible application in an operational setting.
-Our discussion, therefore, excludes solar wind models designed to study physical processes in experimental conditions.
+In what follows, we focus on forecast models with possible applications in an operational setting.
+Our discussion, therefore, excludes solar wind models that do not provide context for data analysis, and are designed to study physical processes in numerical experiments.
 We furthermore limit our discussion to \textit{ambient} solar wind models that exclude the dynamics of interplanetary coronal mass ejections.

 State-of-the-art solar wind frameworks couple models of the global corona and heliosphere.
-As a standard configuration, the coronal domain spans the distance of 1 solar radius ($\textup{R}_\odot$) to a distance between 20 and 30~$\textup{R}_\odot$ (depending on the model), and the heliospheric domain extends between the outer boundary of the coronal domain to 1~AU (or further when needed).
+As a standard configuration, the coronal domain spans the distance of 1 solar radius ($\textup{R}_\odot$) to a distance between 20 and 30~$\textup{R}_\odot$ (depending on the model) beyond the estimated Alfvén Point, and the heliospheric domain extends between the outer boundary of the coronal domain to 1~AU (or further when needed).

 Figure~\ref{fig:stateoftheart} shows the flow of models starting from the inner boundary of the coronal domain into the heliospheric domain.
 Synoptic photospheric magnetograms determine the inner boundary in the coronal domain.
+Ample evidence shows that the choice of synoptic magnetograms has a decisive effect on the solar wind model solutions~\citep[see][]{riley14, pevtsov15, li21, jin22}.
 Magnetic flux transport models such as the Evolving Surface Flux Transport Model~\citep[ESFTM;][]{schrijver03}, Air Force Data Assimilative Photospheric Flux Transport~\citep[ADAPT;][]{arge10, hickmann15}, and the SURface Flux Transport~\citep[SURF;][]{upton14} are expected to improve these photospheric magnetic field measurements.
 ADAPT, for example, creates an ensemble of possible magnetograms to account for differential rotation, meridional flows, and random flux emergence.